WIA Questions and Answers - Services and Training

 Yes.
 Needs Related Payments (NRP) must be based on documented need and must be necessary and reasonable in order for the recipient to participate in training.
 Local Workforce Investment Boards may set policies that allow, in limited situations, payment of NRP to those individuals receiving workers’ compensation.
 There must be a sound justification that the workers’ compensation is not sufficient to meet the documented needs of the individual and that the NRP are necessary and reasonable to ensure the participation of the individual in training.
 With regard to "necessary and reasonable," which is a standard applied to all expenditures of WIA funds by the Office of Management and Budget (OMB), the weekly amount of the NRP should be no greater than the difference between the weekly family income (e.g. workers’ compensation and/or other) and the maximum applicable levels regarding either unemployment compensation or the OMB poverty level, as required by Title 20 CFR Section 663.840.
 [10/04]

-ST-WIA47 -- Can WIA intake process be considered either an eligibility process or a
+- ST-WIA47 -- Can WIA intake process be considered either an eligibility process or a service activity?

 It depends on what occurs during the "intake" process.
 For example, if it consists of a determination of eligibility for Title IB services, an orientation to the Job Center, or access to job listings, etc., then it would be considered a core self-service and no registration would be required.
 If it consists of a staff-assisted core, intensive, or training service, then the individual must be registered.
 For example, staff-assisted core services requiring registration would include job search and placement assistance, career counseling, job search workshops and job clubs, and other such activities.
 For more extensive guidance, refer to the Department of Labor Training and Employment Guidance Letter 17-05.
 [10/06]